azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

 The ```NewsListScreen``` serves as a container view.
-This means it is responsible for making the network call and fetching the data.
+This means it is responsible for making network calls and fetching the data.
 Once the data is fetched, it can be passed down to the presentation view.
 At present the only reusable view we have in the above code is ```ArticleView```.
 Depending on your app and requirements, you can also extract out List into a separate ```ArticleListView``` component.

 Another thing to notice in the above code is the use of ```sortedArticles``` private property.
 As I mentioned earlier that in MV Pattern, views are the view models.
 This is no need to create a view model associated with ```NewsListScreen```.
-If your view is getting large then use the principles of view decomposition to break it into smaller pieces.
+If your view is getting large then use the principles of [view decomposition to break it into smaller pieces](https://youtu.be/rgckaWoSlwc?si=5ZaRLmFtRgf40Vbp).
 Keep in mind that views in SwiftUI are value types.
 Value types are cheap to create.
 This gives you the flexibility to break your views into multiple reusable pieces.

 > If you are wondering how would you test the sortedArticles property then keep reading.
 Testing will be covered in the later section of this article.